How to scrape using Guzzle, Simple HTML Dom and anyIP.io?

 How to use Guzzle

-Following the documentation, open a page using Guzzle is pretty simple:
+Following the documentation, opening a page using Guzzle is pretty simple:

 $client = new GuzzleHttpClient(); $res = $client->request('GET', 'https://www.example.com'); echo $res->getBody();